What are Electric Motors

 Various scientists have been trying to create an economical and powerful engine since the first half of the 19th century.
 The basis was the discovery of M. Faraday, made in 1821.
 He discovered that a conductor placed in a magnetic field rotates.

-Based on this, in 1833 the inventor Thomas Davenport was able to design a DC motor, and later, in 1834, the scientist B.S.
+In 1833, the inventor Thomas Davenport was able to design a DC motor, and later, in 1834, the scientist B.S.
 Jacobi came up with a prototype of the modern model of a rotating shaft motor.

 Electric Motor Distribution Company